knative/test-infra/tools/coverage/design.md

 ## Periodical workflow

-Produces periodical coverage result as input for TestGrid
+Produces periodic code coverage results as input for TestGrid.

 1. Periodical prow job starts periodically.
 The frequency and start time can be configured in [the config file](../../ci/prow/config.yaml)